max-scopp/pencel/README.md

-# ✏️ Pencil
+# ✏️ Pencel

 > Draw your components with familiar syntax — no magic, no lock-in, just clean, shippable code.
 > *Write once.
 Ship clean.*

-## Why Pencil?
+## Why Pencel?

-**Pencil** is a lightweight toolkit for authoring Web Components using familiar, decorator-based TypeScript syntax — very much inspired by the ergonomics of [Stencil](https://stenciljs.com).
+**Pencel** is a lightweight toolkit for authoring Web Components using familiar, decorator-based TypeScript syntax — very much inspired by the ergonomics of [Stencil](https://stenciljs.com).

-But unlike Stencil, Pencil takes a different approach under the hood:
+But unlike Stencil, Pencel takes a different approach under the hood:

 - 🛠 No compiler lock-in
 - 🧩 No enforced bundler or dev server